-Grant income is generated through the Australian federal government's Research and Development Tax Incentive program, under which the government provides a cash refund for the 43.5% of eligible research and development expenditures.
-This grant is available for the Company's research and development activities in Australia, as well as activities in the United States to the extent such U.S.-based expenses relate to the Company's activities in Australia, do not exceed half the expenses for the relevant activities and are approved by the Australian government.
+Grant income is generated through the Australian federal government's Research and Development Tax Incentive program, under which the government provides a cash refund for 43.5% (2019: 43.5%) of eligible research and development expenditures.
+This grant is available for our research and development activities in Australia, as well as activities in the United States to the extent such U.S.-based expenses relate to our activities in Australia, do not exceed half the expenses for the relevant activities and are approved by the Australian government.
 Grants are recorded when a reliable estimate can be made.